craiglondon/dockerdrop-1/docs/04-add-mysql-container.md

       MYSQL_PASSWORD: drupal
 ~~~

-This sets the root user password for our MySQL installation to `root`, and sets the username, password and databae name for our application database to `drupal`.
+This sets the root user password for our MySQL installation to `root`, and sets the username, password and database name for our application database to `drupal`.

 ### 3. Add MySQL startup command line options